 March 2023 update – The John Whitmore book will be ready for publication soon.
 The completed manuscript has recently been edited by Steve ‘Spike’ Pike, journalist, editor and owner of Wavescape website and surf ocean film festival and we are currently working towards getting the book published in 2023.

 “I thoroughly enjoyed editing Miles Masterson’s biography of the founder of surfing in Cape Town, John Whitmore.
 Going through the manuscript I could tell that Miles had put an incredible amount of research and work into this book, which contains a wealth of information about ‘The Oom’ and his adventures as a surfing, diving and catamaran sailing pioneer in South Africa, many of which have never been published.
 Filled with enlightening anecdotes, the book was already clean and polished when I began to work on it.
 The end result is a well-written documentation of the history of these sports in the country, one that also keeps you turning the pages and thoroughly engrossed until the end.
-A highly recommended read for anyone interested in finding out more about John Whitmore and the incredible influence he had on water sports in South Africa.” – Steve Pike, John Whitmore Biography editor, February 2023.
+A highly recommended read for anyone interested in finding out more about John Whitmore and the incredible influence he had on water sports in South Africa.
+Miles has created a remarkable piece of journalism.” – Steve Pike, John Whitmore Biography editor, February 2023.

 Until then – please watch this space, or even better click the icons at the top of the page and follow us on social media and sign up for email updates here: